51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

 ## Flow Elements

-- Elements/Engines may or may not have configuration options to customize the processing that they perform.
+- Elements/Engines MAY have configuration options to customize the processing that they perform.
 - The configuration file definition MUST be as similar as possible to configuration files for other languages.
-- All configuration options should use the same names in the configuration file as would be used when configuring in code.
+- All configuration options SHOULD use the same names in the configuration file as would be used when configuring in code.
-- Where feasible, all configuration options available in code should be configurable via a file.
+- Where feasible, all configuration options available in code SHOULD be configurable via a file.
 The exceptions are usually options that take complex objects, which cannot easily be defined in a text-based file.